DiceNameIsMy/vut-itu/docs/Navrh.md

 - filters or tags to prioritize affordable food, accommodation, and travel options.
 - user-provided guides about places to eat, stay, visit, and other minor areas of interest.

+---

 Nur's research
 - Developed a list of questions for in-person respondent interviews.
-- Surveyed 1 respondent
-- TODO: Summarize his reply?
 - Made research in reddit

-**Reddit (Nur)**
-The discussions across the three Reddit pages [1](https://www.reddit.com/r/travel/comments/pd6j4g/psa_use_wanderlog_for_your_next_trip_hands_down/), [2](https://www.reddit.com/r/travel/comments/hhrh6c/best_travel_apps/ ), and [3](https://www.reddit.com/r/travel/comments/nryok7/some_travel_apps_i_use_to_plan_my_trips/) highlight user experiences and opinions on various travel planning apps, particularly focusing on Wanderlog, TripIt, and other alternatives.
-Note: [Co authored with Perplexity](https://www.perplexity.ai/search/summarize-me-this-page-https-w-HnlEcsbCSKKLXIu9SCYo0A)
-**User Complaints**
-- **Cluttered Interfaces**: Many users found Wanderlog's interface overwhelming and cluttered, making it challenging to navigate.
-This sentiment was echoed by users of other apps who also expressed frustration with excessive prompts and marketing distractions.
-- **Pricing Issues**: The annual fee for Wanderlog's Pro version ($60) was frequently criticized as being too high.
-Users suggested that a more reasonable price point would be around $20, especially since many only plan a few trips each year.
-Comparisons were made to credit card services that offer more comprehensive benefits for similar prices.
-- **Functionality Problems**: Users reported issues with Wanderlog’s ability to parse complex itineraries correctly, particularly with multiple flights.
-Other apps like TripIt were noted for better handling of such tasks.
-- **Lack of Customization**: Many users expressed a desire for more customizable features in travel apps, including the ability to add personal notes and manage itineraries without excessive prompts for bookings or suggestions.
+Nikita Krivenko:
+I have had interviewed him about his traveling experience.
+Why he likes traveling, how a trip planning process starts, how did some of his trips go.
+Tried to find some ideas what he might be missing in this process that he'd appreciate without asking directly, and then asked directly nonetheless.
+To summarize it, here are most relevant questions and answers:
+1. **Have you ever planned a trip to a completely new location?** (It would make no sense to continue if an answer was a no)
+    - Yes
+2. **How did you plan it?
+How did you choose places or cities to visit?
+What were your selection criteria?**
+    - My mother wanted to travel, so we searched on Google and used 34Travel along with friends’ recommendations.
+The main criteria were sightseeing opportunities, financial accessibility, and if possible, a location within the EU for visa purposes.
+3. **What applications did you use during the planning process?**
+    - Beach spots: photos and reviews on the web
+    - Other attractions: reviews and articles on the web (reviews are more relevant than articles)
+4. **How was your experience?
+What did you enjoy, and what could be improved?**
+    - It would be convenient to have a tool for simultaneously planning places to visit (find & browse attractions, decide on whether they are interesting see reviews, photos, etc.) and organizing a route (decide on how to visit places chosen, see if all works out timetable).
+5. **Do you consider events happening at your travel destinations?**
+    -  No
+6. **When you arrive in a city, are you interested in seeing nearby attractions?**
+    -  Yes
+7. **While traveling from one location to another, do you explore sights along the way?**
+    -  Yes

+---

-To summarize, our customer's wishes are:
+To summarize, our customers wishes are:
 - A streamlined, intuitive interface with minimal clutter.
 - Ability to browse attractions with user recommendations on routes, not just destinations.
+TODO: What does that mean?
-- **Recommendations from real users** not only on places to visit, but **on whole routes to take.**
+- **Recommendations** not only on places to visit, but **on whole routes with attractions to take**.
 - Be able to find and research places.
 With pictures.
 When they are found and selected, **suggest possible routes to take.**
 - Shared accounts for group planning.
 - Weather forecasts for planned dates and destinations.
 - Storage for travel-related documents (tickets, QR codes, location details).

 ---
-### Research of existing solutions (Průzkum existujících řešení)
+### 1.3 Research of existing solutions (Průzkum existujících řešení)

 **Tripit (Albert)**
 TripIt is a travel management application designed to streamline the organization of travel plans by consolidating all trip details in one place.
 It automatically creates a detailed timeline from booking confirmations for flights, hotels, car rentals, and other services by forwarding confirmation emails to a dedicated address.

-Strengths:
+Pros:
 - Intuitive, easy to navigate, visually appealing timeline of trip details.
 - Centralizes booking info like confirmations and tickets.
 - Allows shared, multi-user trip editing.
-Weaknesses:
+Cons:
 - Overwhelming field options for adding events, hindering user experience.
 - No recommendation system, requiring manual addition of destinations.
 - Limited document uploads in the free version; paid version billed annually.